arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 * These files contain genomic sequences called reads.
 With paired reads, there are two fastq files per sample.
 Cram files are single files aligned to a reference genome.

 - We collect the compressed fastq form fastq.gz, which can be made with lossless compression utility tools like gzip. fastq metadata are described in the fastq directory.
 - Cram files are human readable and highly space efficient by using reference-based compression of sequence data.
 These files enable us to run a complete re-analysis of the data.
-Cram files require a companion index file, crai.
+Cram files require a companion index file, .crai.

 `)
   } else send.clear()